Astros vs. Marlins Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Framber Valdez (9-7) will take to the mound for the Astros and make his 23rd start of the season.
+- Cristian Javier (8-2) will take the mound for the Astros, his 23rd start of the season.

-- Valdez has two starts in a row of five innings or more.
+- Javier has 18 starts of five or more innings this season in 22 chances.
+He averages 5.3 innings per outing.

-- He has finished four appearances without allowing an earned run in 22 chances this season.
+- In 22 appearances this season, he has finished one without allowing an earned run.

 |Opponent